 Ensuring Development Projects Create Quality Jobs

-EBASE convenes Revive Oakland, a community-labor-faith coalition of 30 organizations, ensuring that taxpayer-funded and other large-scale development projects create quality jobs for our community.
+EBASE convenes Revive Oakland, a coalition of 30 organizations that ensures that taxpayer-funded and other large-scale development projects create quality jobs for our community.
 In 2012, we won the landmark Oakland Army Base Redevelopment Good Jobs Policy, which included living wages for thousands of workers.
-Since then, Revive Oakland has won a similar agreement with AC Transit and is looking ahead to the Port’s portion of the Army Base as well as the City’s Coliseum City project which could include thousands of housing and retail units.
-Learn more about Revive Oakland.
+Since then, Revive Oakland has won a similar agreement with AC Transit and is negotiating with the Port on its portion of the Army Base.
+Key part of that agreement are living wages, local hire, disadvantaged hire, and Ban the Box Learn more about Revive Oakland.

 Faith & Immigration Work

-The Faith Alliance for a Moral Economy (FAME) is EBASE’s faith-rooted organizing program.
+Supporting all of our work is the Faith Alliance for a Moral Economy (FAME) – EBASE’s faith-rooted organizing program.
 FAME faith leaders represent congregations ranging in size from 30 to 5,000 congregants.
-We advocate for immigrant workers and their families; provide pastoral support to workers who face extreme hardship as they defend their rights; and move the faith community to take action on economic justice issues.
+We advocate for immigrant workers and their families.
+Provide pastoral support to workers who face extreme hardship as they defend their rights.
+Lend a moral lens to the Resistance.
+And move the faith community to take action on economic justice issues.
 Together with its allies in the immigrant rights community, FAME has contributed to significant victories, including the passage of the CA TRUST Act and an end in Alameda County to Immigration and Customs Enforcement (ICE) holds.
 Learn more about FAME.

 Empowering Low-Income People of Color to Vote